Writing an email cover letter is essential for the modern job application process.

 1. Make it easy to read

-The average recruiter spends very little time looking at an email.
-If you want your job application to stand a chance, your email cover letter format must be clear and easy to read, even on a smartphone.
+The average recruiter spends very little time reading each email.
+If you want your job application to stand a chance, your email cover letter format must be clear and easy to read – even on a smartphone.

-Each paragraph should only be one to three sentences long.
-You’ll also need to ensure that you have a clear introduction, main body, and closing paragraph so that hiring managers can skim for and find the information they’re looking for.
+Each paragraph should be one to three sentences long.
+Ensure that your introduction, main body, and closing paragraphs are clear, so that hiring managers can skim and find the information they’re looking for.

 2. Be direct and to the point

-When writing an email cover letter, the trick is to make it informative but short.
+The trick for writing an email cover letter is to keep it informative but short.

 To ensure you’re hitting all the right points without adding too much fluff, follow these three rules: